Design in Systems publication

 An Emergent Paradigm Shift in Research & Practice

-Internship at the Taiwan Design Research Institute (TDRI) in Taipei.
-TDRI had conducted quantitative analysis of 1,600+ conference papers, 890+ design school courses, and 240+ journal articles, identifying emerging themes in design research and practice.
-The plan was a Word document.
-I proposed something designers would actually want to read.
+I was a consultant for the Research & Development team at the Taiwan Design Research Institute (TDRI) in the summer of 2025.
+TDRI had recently collected 1,600+ conference papers, 890+ design school courses, and 240+ journal articles, and were analyzing emergent themes in design research and practice.